Palantir555/airport_scanner_py/README.md

 This module uses the airport utility to perform a wifi scan, parses stdout and returns a list of dictionaries with all the info regarding each Access Point.

-## Using the module
+## Testing the script:

-Using the module is as simple as this:
+Using the module from the interpreter is as simple as this:

 ```
 $ git clone https://github.com/Palantir555/airport_scanner_py.git